lm687/Organoids_Compositional_Analysis/README.md

-# This is a github repo for the analyses of the paper "High grade serous ovarian cancer organoids as models of chromosomal instability" (Vias and Morrill et al, eLife 2023)
+# Code for the analyses of the paper "High grade serous ovarian cancer organoids as models of chromosomal instability" (Vias and Morrill et al, eLife 2023)

 ## Summary of paper
 There are four main figures.
 All the figures are created using the scripts inside the folder `figures`.